kulturpass-de/kulturpass-documentation/project-documentation/project-open-source.md

-# KulturPass DE - Open Source Precepts
+# KulturPass - Open Source Precepts

-With the application to implement the KulturPass DE solution, we also decided to develop essential parts of the software with the open source approach.
+With the application to implement the KulturPass solution, we also decided to develop essential parts of the software with the open source approach.
 On the one hand, we want to offer the users transparency on the development of the mobile app, and thus also create trust and confidence that the data and preferences of the users are secure at all times and a responsible handling is ensured.

 On the other hand, we hope that the openness of code and documentation will lead to a stimulating exchange, a fruitful dialog and, like in other open source projects, an enagaged community.
 We are especially grateful for